 All submitted manuscripts should contain original research not previously published and not under consideration for publication elsewhere.
 Papers may come from any country but must be written in American English.

-Authors are required to submit manuscripts via e-mail (submit[at]businesschemistry.org).
+Authors are required to submit manuscripts via e-mail (name.surname[at]www.businesschemistry.org of the current executive editor).
 We cannot consider hardcopy submissions for publication.
 Please prepare the text in Microsoft Word or rtf-format.
 When submitting a manuscript, please include the following information:

 - Information about the authors (affiliation, postal address, e-mail address)

-- Tables and graphics separately in jpg-format (high quality), in Microsoft Excel or Microsoft Powerpoint.
+- Tables and graphics separately in in Microsoft Excel or Microsoft Powerpoint.

 Additionally, please stick to the formal requirements presented below, especially concerning citations and graphics.
 Manuscripts disregarding the guidelines may be returned for revision prior to any reviewing activity.